 - FATS FOR COOKING – COCONUT OIL/ OLIVE OIL/ AVOCADO OIL/ CANOLA OIL/ SAFFLOWER OIL PEANUT OIL/ SESAME OIL

 - COLD PRESSED OILS FOR DRESSINGS AND SALADS – EXTRA VIRGIN OLIVE OIL/ AVOCADO OIL ALSO FOR COOKING/ FLAX OIL

-- GREEN POWDERS SUCH AS SPIRULINA*, CHLORELLA*, WHEATGRASS*, BARLEYGRASS*, MORINGA*, DR. SCHULZES SUPER FOOD POWDER.*
+- SUPERFOOD POWDER SHOTS SUCH AS SPIRULINA*, CHLORELLA*, WHEATGRASS*, BARLEYGRASS*, MORINGA*

-This is especially important if you are in any kind of training or exercise plan as the demands on your body will be higher.
+Complete meals are especially important if you are training or exercising a lot as the demands on your body will be a higher.

-A good way to plan a meal or snack is to make sure you have some kind of low GI carbohydrate such as wholegrain bread, rice, pasta, millet, buckwheat, amaranth, or quinoa, with a protein source, such as tofu, tempeh, lentils, pulses, beans, soybeans, nuts, or seeds.
-And also try to have some fruits and vegetables for antioxidants and phytochemicals.
+A good way to plan a meal, or snack, is to make sure you have some kind of low GI carbohydrate such as wholegrain bread, rice, pasta, millet, buckwheat, amaranth or quinoa.
+This along with a protein source such as tofu, tempeh, lentils, pulses, beans, soybeans nuts or seeds with every meal.

 - Oats/oatmeal with nut milk, chopped nuts, sliced banana